 The Birth of “Contrology”

-Upon returning to Germany, he developed and enhanced his reputation further as physical trainer and healer.
-He briefly worked for the Hamburg Military and provided self-defence and physical training.
+Upon returning to Germany, he further developed and enhanced his reputation as a physical trainer and healer.
+He briefly worked for the Hamburg Military, where he provided self-defence and physical training.

-In 1925, he was asked to train the German army but instead he packed his bags, moved to the USA.
-There, he set up a fitness studio on Manhattan with his wife Clara, whom he had met on the boat on the way to New York.
+In 1925, he was asked to train the German army, but instead he packed his bags and moved to the USA.
+There, he set up a fitness studio in Manhattan with his wife, Clara, whom he had met on the boat on the way to New York.

 “Contrology” was the name he gave his methods, reflecting his belief in the importance of the mind’s control over the body.

 “It is the mind itself which builds the body.
 The Pilates Method teaches you to be in control of your body – and not at its mercy.”

 Contrology was originally known to mostly dancers from the New York City Ballet who shared the Body Contrology Studio’s Eighth Avenue address.
 Some well-known early practitioners of Pilates include George Balanchine, a Russian-born ballet choreographer, and Martha Graham who is known for her contributions to modern dance.

 But thanks to Joseph Pilates’ self-confidence, and America’s growing interest in physical fitness, Pilates’ teachings began to catch on to the wider market.
 He taught in New York from 1926 to 1966.

 The video shows an amazing clip of Joseph Pilates himself teaching his Pilates methods to his student using resistance machine: